Tomás Méndez Echenagucia holds a double degree in Architecture from Universidad Central de Venezuela and Politecnico di Torino.

 In 2014, he received his PhD degree in Architecture and Building Design at the Politecnico di Torino for his dissertation "Computational Search in Architectural Design" under the guidance of Prof. Mario Sassone.
 He has worked as an architect and a consultant on computational design in Europe and South America.

-His research is focused in Multi-Disciplinary search and optimization tools for the early stages of architectural design, including acoustic, structural and environmental design.
-He is now a post-doctoral researcher at the Block Research Group, ETH Zurich.
+His research is focused on Multi-Disciplinary search and optimization tools for the early stages of architectural design, including acoustic, structural and environmental design.
+He was from 2014 to 2019 a post-doctoral researcher at the Block Research Group, ETH Zurich, contributing to many projects, particularly the development of the unique roof of the HiLo unit on NEST.